 - Grading Fancy Diamond Cuts

 Choosing and executing diamond cuts successfully takes an understanding of light and angles.
 No wonder famed diamond cutter Marcel Tolkowsky was also a mathematician!
 Cutting is critical to the optical performance of diamonds.
-Unfortunately, when most consumers view a diamond, carat size usually makes the biggest impression.
+Unfortunately, when most people view a diamond, carat size usually makes the biggest impression.
 In reality, cut greatly affects how large a diamond appears and the light pattern it shows.
 It also largely determines its brilliance — how much light it returns — and dispersion — how much internal “fire” it displays.
 If poorly executed, the cut can ruin these most prized aspects of diamonds – not something you want in an engagement ring!

 Diamond Cut Grades